grangier/python-goose/README.md

         python setup.py build
         sudo python setup.py install

-3. Next up clone this repo and install the egg.
+4. Next up clone this repo and install the egg.

-4. Once you install the egg you have to then copy the resources directory manually into the egg.
+5. Once you install the egg you have to then copy the resources directory manually into the egg.
 There is something screwy about the way its setup.

+6. Create and chown the Goose temp directory "/tmp/goosetmp"